 This hospital has one department dedicated just for foreigners, so it may be the ideal choice if you do not speak Czech, however they do charge an emergency fee of 5000 CZK per visit.
 Motol also treats patients who do not have Czech health insurance.
-Motol is a hospital with all types of care and also, they have an A&E Department.
+Motol offers all types of specialists and they also have an A&E Department.
 As this is a university hospital, you can meet doctors-in-training there./ More information here: https://www.fnmotol.cz/en/samoplatci/health-care-services-for-foreigners/index.html

 Hospital Na Homolce

-Just down the road from Motol, ‘Homolka’ offers treatment to expats with Czech health insurance, European Health Insurance Card-holders, and also foreigners with no insurance.
+Just down the road from Motol Hospital, so called ‘Homolka’ hospital offers treatments to expats with Czech health insurance, European Health Insurance Card-holders, and also foreigners with no insurance.
 More information here: https://www.homolka.cz/en/

 Hospitals in Prague 6

-Open to civilians as well as the armed forces, the Central Military Hospital is generally considered one of the Czech Republic's best, and in the past frequently treated former President Václav Havel. ÚVN's facilities include a 24-hour emergency room and, according to the US Embassy, an English-speaking staff member is always available.
+Open to civilians as well as the armed forces, the Central Military Hospital is generally considered one of the Czech Republic's best hospitals, and in the past they have frequently treated the Czech former President Václav Havel. ÚVN's facilities include a 24-hour emergency room and, according to the US Embassy, an English-speaking staff member is always available.
 You can also find an A&E Department located in building CH2.
 More information here: https://www.uvn.cz/en/for-foreigners-and-other-self-payers

-In case you just need some over-the-counter medicine without a prescription, or your case does not require the services of a hospital, try one of the following 24-hour pharmacies.
+In case you just need some over-the-counter (OTC) medicine without a doctor's prescription, or your case does not require the services of a hospital, try one of the following 24-hour pharmacies.

-24-hour pharmacies are handy when you need a particular medicine, for example, at midnight.
+24-hour pharmacies are handy when you need a particular medicine, for example at midnight.
 They are open 24/7, so you can visit them any time, day or night.
 Many hospitals in the Czech Republic have a 24-hour pharmacy.
-In Prague for instance, you can find several pharmacies at these, and many more, hospitals:
+In Prague you can find several pharmacies at these, and many more, hospitals:

 - Emergency pharmacy Motol Hospital, (V Úvalu 84, Prague 5)